Rosedale Real Estate: A Buyer and Seller's Guide to Toronto's Heritage Luxury Neighbourhood

 The broader Toronto market corrected approximately 5.5% year-over-year through 2025.
 Rosedale's luxury tier has shown more stability than the broader market - particularly above $5M, where the buyer pool is less rate-sensitive and inventory is naturally limited.

-The heritage stock on premier streets almost never transacts in stress; transactions tend to happen when long-tenured families are ready to sell, not when market conditions force them to.
+The heritage stock on premier streets almost never transacts in stress; it tends to happen when long-tenured families are ready to sell, not when market conditions force them to.

 Days on Market & Sale-to-List Ratio